splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/60-log-observer-connect.md

 The Splunk Log Observer component is used to view the logs and with this information can automatically relate log information with APM Services and Traces.
 This feature called **Related Content** will also work with Infrastructure.

-Lets grab the actual code for the application now.
+Let's grab the actual code for the application now.

 ## 2. Downloading the Spring Microservices PetClinic Application

 For this exercise, we will use the Spring microservices PetClinic application.
-This is a very popular sample Java application built with the Spring framework (Springboot) and we are using a version witch actual microservices.
+This is a very popular sample Java application built with the Spring framework (Springboot) and we are using a version with actual microservices.

 First, clone the PetClinic GitHub repository, as we will need this later in the workshop to compile, build, package and containerize the application: